abcsFrederick/bss-tracker/README.md

 BSS Tracker uses Laravel as it's PHP Framework.
 For further detailed instructions on setting up the system (including possible requirements not listed here) please visit the [Laravel Documentation](https://laravel.com/docs/10.x/).

+## Getting Setup

+Once you've cloned the repository, you'll need to install composer dependencies

+    composer install

+Then, you'll need to install & build the front-end assets

+    npm i && npm run build

+If you plan on developing the application, you should instead run

+    npm i && npm run dev

+Next, you'll copy the `.env.example` file to `.env`

+    cp .env.example .env

+Finally, you'll need to set the application encryption key

+    php artisan key:generate

 ## Deployment

 As BSS Tracker is built using Laravel, deployment instructions are identical to those of Laravel.
 For help getting the application up & running, refer to the [Laravel Deployment Documentation](https://laravel.com/docs/10.x/deployment).